daniel-hain/ML_course_maastricht/README.md

 ## RStudioCloud Workspace

 * [My ML workshop workspace](https://rstudio.cloud/spaces/58457/join?access_code=upXQB7ijTMKiV7lDpS7Inn3C36BFnG%2Fa0J5PbpcG): Here you will find a project titled 'ML course 2020 Maastricht', where you will find all material to run in the RStudioCloud.
+All `.Rmd` files are to be found in the `notebooks` folder.

 Note: This project might still get updated.
 So feel free to play around, but the copy you make of it might be in need of update next week.

+## Exercises

+* [ML exercise 1](https://github.com/daniel-hain/ML_course_2020_maastricht/blob/master/notebooks/ML_ex1.Rmd): Please solve this exercise **before** our class.
+It requires not a lot of work, but will ensure you can replicate the general ML workflows in predictive modeling.
+I guess it will take you **less than 30 minutes**.
+It is also to be found in your RStudioCloud project `notebook` folder.

+# Further Resources

 ## Tutorials & Knowledge